-If you can connect to the internet with your mobile device, you may be able to make an internet relay call.
+If you can connect to the internet with your mobile device, you should be able to make an internet relay call.

-You need a computer or laptop that allows you to make a connection to the internet.
-You can also make internet relay calls through certain brands of mobile phone.
-You don't need a TTY to make the call.
+You need a computer, laptop, tablet or smartphone that allows you to make a connection to the internet - either through the NRS website or the NRS app.

 PC: Windows Vista or later with 1GHz 32-bit (x86) processor or 1GHz 64-bit (x64) processor

 Memory: a recommended minimum of 1GB of system memory and 128MB of graphics memory